cjdbarlow/Part-One/electrocardiogram.md

 ##Method
 * As the myocardial membrane potential changes across the cardiac cycle, a potential difference can be measured at the skin.
-    * A depolarisation wave travelling towards the positive electrode (or a repolarisation wave travelling away) will cause an upward deflection in the ECG
+    * A depolarisation wave traveling towards the positive electrode (or a repolarisation wave traveling away) will cause an upward deflection in the ECG
 * These potential differences are very small, and therefore need to be:
     * Distinguished from background interference
     Several techniques exist: